utk-mat/EalthHealth/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Ealth Technologies, VIT-TBI.